nishilampally/BankManagement-System/README.md

 # BankManagement-System
-It's java program connected with database my sql and work like a bank account management.
+It's java program connected with database maria db and work like a bank account management.